ninja-software/ninjarouter/README.md

 # NinjaRouter

-NinjaRouter is a simple and fast HTTP router for Go, and has been forked from github.com/daryl/zeus
+NinjaRouter is a simple and fast HTTP router for Go

 #### Install